Sensitivity To Light And Your Vision

 Those who are light-sensitive can experience discomfort from any source of light, whether natural or artificial.
 A photophobic individual may feel the need to blink frequently or close their eyes in bright indoor or outdoor environments.

 In some cases, light sensitivity may be caused by a problem with the visual system.
 That’s where a neuro-optometrist can help.
-If you suspect you have photophobia or are experiencing eye discomfort in bright or dim settings, call The Vision Therapy Center at Neuro-Vision Associates of North Texas for a functional visual evaluation.
+If you suspect you have photophobia or are experiencing eye discomfort in bright or dim settings, call The Neuro-Optometry Center at Neuro-Vision Associates of North Texas for a functional visual evaluation.

 What Can Cause Photophobia?